 Classified Title: Alumni Relations Associate Working Title: Assistant Director Constituent Engagement Role/Level/Range: ATP/03/PB Starting Salary Range: Employee group: Full Time Schedule: M-F 8:30 am - 5:00 pm Exempt Status: Exempt Location: 02-MD:Mount Washington Campus Department name: 10000090-Development Personnel area: Academic and Business Centers

 The successful candidate(s) for this position will be subject to a pre-employment background check.

-If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at firstname.lastname@example.org.
+If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the Talent Acquisition Office at firstname.lastname@example.org.
 For TTY users, call via Maryland Relay or dial 711.

-The following additional provisions may apply depending on which campus you will work.
+The following additional provisions may apply, depending on campus.
 Your recruiter will advise accordingly.

 The pre-employment physical for positions in clinical areas, laboratories, working with research subjects, or involving community contact requires documentation of immune status against Rubella (German measles), Rubeola (Measles), Mumps, Varicella (chickenpox), Hepatitis B and documentation of having received the Tdap (Tetanus, diphtheria, pertussis) vaccination.
 This may include documentation of having two (2) MMR vaccines; two (2) Varicella vaccines; or antibody status to these diseases from laboratory testing.
 Blood tests for immunities to these diseases are ordinarily included in the pre-employment physical exam except for those employees who provide results of blood tests or immunization documentation from their own health care providers.
 Any vaccinations required for these diseases will be given at no cost in our Occupational Health office.